-Jennifer Crockett is the director of training for the Department of Behavioral Psychology.
-She also directs the department’s Behavioral Health Services for Military Families.
-She is an assistant professor in the Department of Psychiatry and Behavioral Sciences at the Johns Hopkins University School of Medicine.
+Dr. Crockett is director of the Telehealth Department and director of the Behavioral Health Program for Military Families, She is also an assistant professor in the Department of Psychiatry and Behavioral Sciences at The Johns Hopkins University School of Medicine.

-Dr. Crockett's current research interests include positive parenting strategies, behavioral health needs of military-connected children, and alternative treatment deliveries for child behavioral disorders.
-Her clinical interests include behavioral parent training, parent-child interaction, and behavioral health needs of military-connected children.
+Dr. Crockett's clinical and research interests include behavioral parent training, parent-child interactions, behavioral health needs of military-connected children, and alternative treatment deliveries (telehealth) for child behavioral disorders.